eska-muc/dbvisualizer/README.md

     java -jar target/dbvisualizer-1-SNAPSHOT-jar-with-dependencies.jar

-It is expected, that the JDBS driver's location is specifief in the classpath.

 All command line options are listed, like this:

     usage: DBVisualizer [-a <arg>] [-c <arg>] [-d <arg>] -driver <arg>